aalavandhaann/blueprint-js/README.md

 ## Developing and Running Locally

-To get started, clone the repository and ensure you npm >= 3 and grunt installed, then run:
+To get started, clone the repository and ensure you npm >= 3 and rollup installed, then run:

     npm install
-    grunt
+    rollup -c

-The latter command generates `example/js/blueprint3d.js` from `src`.
+The latter command generates `build/js/bp3djs.min.js` from `src`.

-The easiest way to run locally is to run a local server from the `example` directory.
+The easiest way to run locally is to run a local server from the `build` directory.
 There are plenty of options.
 One uses Python's built in webserver:

-    cd example
+    cd build

-    # Python 2.x
-    python -m SimpleHTTPServer

     # Python 3.x
     python -m http.server